top of page

 Proposition A must be approved by voters to create the WCID.
 This was on the Nov 2022 election ballot for property owners (designated by the boundary survey) who are voters registered in Guadalupe County.
 Propositions B&C can be approved at a subsequent election.
 MLNDA recommended we wait on voting on propositions for the O&M tax and the WCID interest tax rate until the November 2023 election to allow financing investigations.

-WCID Pursues Financing Support - up to 1 year
+WCID Pursues Financing Support

 Options to investigate include: